Pediatric Physical Therapy Treatments For Children With Down Syndrome

 Feeling unsure about what your next steps are?

-Read on to learn more about Down syndrome, and how a physical therapist can help your child’s overall quality of life.
+Read on to learn how a physical therapist can help your child’s overall quality of life.

 What Is Down Syndrome?